castle-engine/castle-engine/examples/fps_game/README.txt

 Example of a fully-working 3D FPS game using "Castle Game Engine".
-We have a level, creatures, items (medkit and weapon), inventory, player can be hurt and die, player can shoot and kill the creatures, there are buttons, notifications, custom viewport, sounds and more.
+We have level, creatures, items (medkit and weapon), inventory, player can be hurt and die, player can shoot and kill the creatures, buttons, notifications, custom viewport, sounds, sky, water, footsteps and a *lot* of comments.

 You can compile this example (and any other example here, for that matter) using Lazarus (http://www.lazarus.freepascal.org/):